duckdb/duckdb-web/docs/sql/aggregates.md

 When the `DISTINCT` clause is provided, only distinct values are considered in the computation of the aggregate.
 This is typically used in combination with the `COUNT` aggregate to get the number of distinct elements; but it can be used together with any aggregate function in the system.

 ## General Aggregate Functions
+The table below shows the available general aggregate functions.

 | Function | Description | Example | Alias |
 |:---|:---|:---|:---|
 | `argMax(arg,val)` |Calculates the arg value for a maximum val value. | `argMax(A,B)` | - |